jhammarstedt/katacoda-scenarios/ghactionDemo/step2.md

 `
 These commands install the dependencies we need for our action using pip.
 The dependencies are defined in the requirements.txt file which we will create later.

+`python test.py` This command will run a simple Python script that prints out a message.

 The documentation for the setup python action is available [here](https://github.com/actions/setup-python)